-The group recognizes its role as a property developer and therefore strives to safeguard occupiers' health and well-being by optimizing the living and working environment of its building developments.
-Quality and safety are the group's core values and are embedded through careful planning in design and construction, and disciplined in operation and maintenance management.
+The group endeavors to safeguard occupiers' health and well-being by optimizing the living and working environment of its building developments.
+Quality and safety are the group's core values and are embedded through careful planning in design and construction, and maintained in operation and maintenance management.